Skip to main content

 Plan timelines

-Start early: Prepare in the same ways you would for consulting recruitment in the months prior to going abroad.
-This includes case preparation, exploring and networking with firms, updating materials, and identifying firms of interest.
+Start early: Prepare in the months prior to going abroad.
+This includes case preparation, exploring and networking with firms, updating application materials, and identifying firms of interest.
 Consider adding your study abroad program to your resume so that recruiters are aware that you will be away from campus.

 Ask questions